Harmonix Finance

 Monitoring and Dashboards

 The team monitors vault health through real-time dashboards that track TVL, APY, price-per-share movements, position utilization, and exposure across HyperCore and HyperEVM.
 Alerts fire on NAV deviations, unusual redemption volume, funding rate compression, and contract interaction anomalies.
-The Lens contract provides on-chain read access to the same data used internally.

 Security and Controls